AU-Master-Thesis/thesis/sections/3-methodology/study-4/simulation.typ

 // and extend it further.
 Furthermore, such tooling will make it easier to reproduce and
 // engage with the developed solution software.

 As described in hypothesis #study.H-4.box, this thesis poses the idea the extensive tooling will help facilitate reproduction of the results and further development of the software.
 The developed simulation tool is a key component in this regard.
 The simulation tool presents a #acr("GUI") to interact with the live simulation.
 The tool is built with the Bevy@bevyengine game engine, which allows for rapid prototyping and development of interactive applications.
 The tool is designed to be used by researchers and developers to understand the underlying theory of factor graphs and their application in multi-agent planning scenarios.
 The tool is equipped with several features to facilitate this goal, where the most important features are described in sections #numref(<s.m.s4.settings>)-#numref(<s.m.s4.export-formats>).
 The tool is open-source and available on the thesis' #gbp-rs()@repo.
+The simulation tool is shown in @f.m.simulation-tool, where the #panel.viewport and #panel.settings are visible.
+The user also has access to a #panel.bindings, by pressing `H`, which shows the keybindings for the tool and enables the user to change them.
+Lastly, a floating #panel.metrics can be opened with `D`, which shows live metrics and diagnostics for the current simulation.

+#figure(
+  // std-block(todo[screenshot of settings panel, or at least a part of it]), std-block[
+    #set text(theme.text)
+    #show table.cell : it => {
+      if it.x == 0 {
+        set text(theme.lavender)
+        it
+      }
+      else {
+        set text(theme.maroon)
+        it
+      }
+    }

+    #image("../../../figures/img/tool-settings-latte.png")
+    #v(-2em)
+    #table(
+      columns: (1fr, 36%),
+      row-gutter: 0em,
+      column-gutter: -1em,
+      stroke: none,
+      layout(size => {
+        $underbrace(#h(size.width))$
+      }),
+      layout(size => {
+        $underbrace(#h(size.width))$
+      }),
+      panel.viewport, panel.settings
+    )
+  ],
+  caption: [Screenshot of the simulation tool with the #panel.settings open.
+On the left hand side, the #panel.viewport is shown.
+The settings panel is scrollable, hence only a part of it is is visible here.], )<f.m.simulation-tool>

 ==== Live Configuration <s.m.s4.settings>

 Most of the configurable settings described in #nameref(<s.m.s4.configuration>, "Configuration") section can be changed live during the simulation.
-Pressing `L` in the simulation tool will expose a side-panel with all the settings; hereunder, the mutable configuration settings, e.g. amount of internal and external #acr("GBP") iterations to compute, communication failure rate and radius, and which visualisations to draw.
-A screenshot of the side-panel is shown in @f.m.simulation-tool-settings, which includes all these and more useful options.
+Pressing `L` in the simulation tool will expose a side-panel with all the settings, see #panel.settings in @f.m.simulation-tool; hereunder, the mutable configuration settings, e.g. amount of internal and external #acr("GBP") iterations to compute, communication failure rate and radius, and which visualisations to draw.
+A screenshot of the side-panel is shown in @f.m.simulation-tool, which includes all these and more useful options.

-#figure(
-  std-block(todo[screenshot of settings panel, or at least a part of it]),
-  caption: [The settings panel in the simulation tool.], )<f.m.simulation-tool-settings>

-Some of the sections in the settings panel are off-screen in @f.m.simulation-tool-settings, but they are accessible by scrolling down.
+Some of the sections in the settings panel are off-screen in @f.m.simulation-tool, but they are accessible by scrolling down.
 The significant#note.wording[different word?] sections are described in the following sections.

 #jens[Live configuration editing allows for rapid testing]

 ==== Hot Loading Scenarios <s.m.s4.hot-loading>

 Do not confuse this for hot reloading, but the simulation tool allows for hot loading of scenarios.
 This means that the simulation scenarios that are described later in #nameref(<s.r.scenarios>, "Scenarios") can be selected through a drop-down at any time during the simulation.
 This will reset the simulation and load the new scenario, loading the corresponding `configuration.toml`, `environment.yaml`, and `formation.yaml`.
+The dropdown menu contains all scenarios listed under @s.r.scenarios along with other miscelleanous scenarios.

-The dropdown menu can be seen in @f.m.simulation-tool-scenario-dropdown.
+// The dropdown menu can be seen in @f.m.simulation-tool-scenario-dropdown.

-#figure(
+// #figure(
-  std-block(todo[screenshot of dropdown menu]),
+//   // std-block(todo[screenshot of dropdown menu]),
+//   std-block(image("../../../figures/img/tool-settings-scenarios-latte.png", width: 50%)),
-  caption: [The scenario dropdown in the simulation tool.], )<f.m.simulation-tool-scenario-dropdown>
+//   caption: [The scenario dropdown in the simulation tool.],
+// )<f.m.simulation-tool-scenario-dropdown>

 #kristoffer[
   Simulation loader